 Chemical Control For Brinjal Shoot And Fruit Borer

 - Solomon insecticide is an oil suspension containing Imidacloprid and Beta- Cyfluthrin that acts in systemic and contact methods on a wide variety of insects and affects their nervous system It shows antifeeding properties and is highly effective even in small doses.
-The recommended dosage is 0.521 ml in 1 litre of water.
+The recommended dosage is 0.35 to 0.4 ml in 1 liter of water.

 - Cover insecticide contains anthranilic diamide which has a unique mode of action that works on the ryanodine receptors to cause muscle contraction and paralysis.
 It is more effective via ingestion than contact.
 This broad-spectrum insecticide shows longer effects and protects the plants.
-The dosage required is 0.33 ml per litre of water.
+The dosage required is 0.4 ml per liter of water.

 - Tracer insecticide is of the naturalyte class and the first of its kind.
-It contains Spinosad produced via fermentation of Saccharopolyspora Spinosa and affects the acetylcholine receptor modulator of the pests.
-It is required in very less dosage at 0.375 ml in 200 litres of water for an acre.
+It contains Spinosad produced via fermentation of Saccharopolyspora spinosa and affects the acetylcholine receptor modulator of the pests.
+It is required in very less dosage at 0.35 – 0.4 ml per liter of water.

 As effective as the insecticides are, it is better not to use them during the fruiting period and at the time of harvest.
 Its application can affect the quality of the yield.
 We hope that this information will be helpful to you.
 To get all kinds of information related to such crops visit our website https://kisanvedika.bighaat.com/ or give a missed call on our toll-free number 1800 3000 2434.